 Learning More about the Two Most Typical Bad Bacteria

 - Perhaps, the most common bacteria people usually hear of is Streptococcus mutans.
 This dwells in the mouth and feeds on starches and sugars which a person consumes.
 As a by-product of its insatiable appetite, it brings about enamel-eroding acids.
-As a result, Streptococcus mutans is a principal cause of tooth decay.
+As a result, this bacteria is a principal cause of tooth decay.

 - Meanwhile, Porphyromonas gingivalis does not commonly exist in a healthy mouth.
 However, when it appears, it has firm associations with periodontitis.
 Periodontitis is a progressive, serious ailment which affects the alveolar bone and tissues that support the teeth.
-Indeed, this can cause severe dental pain and can sooner or later lead to tooth loss.
+Indeed, this can cause severe dental pain and lead to tooth loss sooner or later.

 How to Properly Manage Bacteria

 One can manage and control the accumulation of bacteria in the mouth with the help of good oral care.
-Flossing at least once per day and brushing after meals can significantly alleviate the source of food for bad bacteria.
+For example, flossing at least once per day and brushing after meals can significantly alleviate the source of food for harmful bacteria.
 In turn, this can halt these species from further reproducing.
-Meanwhile, to thwart oral flora from taking over, an antibacterial oral rinse can work wonders.
+Meanwhile, an oral antibacterial rinse can work wonders to thwart oral flora from taking over.

-More than that, always bear in mind that diet definitely plays a crucial role in managing bacteria well.
-As much as possible, make it a habit to refrain from consuming starchy, sugary foods.
-This is particularly important when one is not able to brush their teeth shortly after eating.
+More than that, always remember that diet plays a crucial role in managing bacteria well.
+Therefore, as much as possible, make it a habit to refrain from consuming starchy, sugary foods.
+This is particularly important when one cannot brush their teeth shortly after eating.

 With the latter tips, bacterial growth can be constrained.
-Furthermore, consuming foods known to promote healthy bacteria will remarkably help one keep their teeth strong and healthy for life.
+Furthermore, consuming foods that promote healthy bacteria will remarkably help one keep their teeth strong and healthy for life.